dustywhite7/Econ8310/SlidesCode/4 - VAR.md

 - Diagnostics like those from the ARIMA(p,d,q) models are not available to determine our model order
 - Use information criteria to find the optimal order of the VAR model
+	- You could also do this with your ARIMA models if you so choose

 ---